-Making the decision to return to education as a mature student (over 21) can bring with it a lot of questions.
+When you're over 21, making the decision to return to education as a mature student can bring with it a lot of questions.

 1. What qualifications do you need?

 Edinburgh Napier University recognises a broad range of qualifications and is happy to accept applications from those returning to learning after a break.